Rustam-Z/data-structures-and-algorithms/README.md

 # Data Structures and Computer Algorithms
-Lecture notes on Data Structures `SOC-2010` and Computer Algorithms `SOC-3030`
+Lecture notes on Data Structures and Computer Algorithms

-By Rustam Zokirov • Fall Semester 2020 • Fall Semester 2021
+By Rustam Zokirov

 > *NOTES ON COMPUTER ALGORITHMS - [HERE](Computer_Algorithms.md)*